JohnMei-04/world-bank-opec-data-pipeline/README.md

 The following data gaps exist in the World Bank database and are not errors in the pipeline.
 NULL values are retained intentionally to preserve data integrity rather than being silently dropped.

+### Recommendation
+For the most complete and comparable analysis across all 12 countries, filter the dashboard to **2005-2013** using the year slicer.
+The full historical range remains available for exploratory analysis but should be interpreted with the limitations above in mind.

 ### Gaps Within the Recommended 2005-2013 Window
 These directly impact analysis and should be considered when interpreting results: